Tyler Bexley

 • Texas Supreme Court

-• U.S. District Court for the Northern, Eastern, and Western Districts of Texas
+• U.S. District Court for the Northern, Eastern, Western and Southern Districts of Texas